 Apple Watch 6 vs Apple Watch 5: Price and availability

-The Series 5 is available to purchase in stores and online, starting at $399 for the entry-level aluminum 40-millimeter model with GPS.
+The Apple Watch Series 6 starts at $399 for the entry-level aluminum 40-millimeter model with GPS.
 For an extra $100, you can splurge on a LTE-enabled watch.
 This also requires a monthly data plan from your wireless carrier for an additional cost.
 For the larger 44-mm version, you’re looking at paying $429 or $520 with LTE before any of the best Apple Watch deals.

 Apple Watch 6 vs Apple Watch 5: Design

 The look of the Apple Watch hasn’t changed in over 5 years, and it's not changing now.
 You wouldn't be able to tell the Apple Watch 6 from an Apple Watch 5 — unless you're eyeing the new blue or Product Red color options, of course.

 Apple Watch 6 vs Apple Watch 5: Battery life and specs